flyteorg/flyteidl/protos/docs/admin/admin.rst

    "id", ":ref:`ref_flyteidl.core.Identifier`", "", "id represents the unique identifier of the workflow. +required" "spec", ":ref:`ref_flyteidl.admin.WorkflowSpec`", "", "Represents the specification for workflow. +required" "tags", ":ref:`ref_string`", "repeated", "User-specified tags.
-These are arbitrary and can be used for searching filtering and discovering entities."
+These are arbitrary and can be used for searching filtering and discovering workflows."